Posted on: januari 15, 2021

 Ben Dronkers inside his museum in Spain.
 (Instagram)

 There wasn’t a real big cannabis culture back in 1966.
 It started a bit in Amsterdam with a few clubs.
 The Paradiso for example and later on at the Bulldog, Cosmos and just a few other places.
 The first coffeeshop was founded some years later.

 In Rotterdam there were no coffeeshops in that time.
 Those were mainly in Amsterdam.
 So me and my friend would often go to Amsterdam to buy a piece of hash or weed and then we shared it when we came back to Rotterdam.

 We mostly bought hash back then because it was much better than the weed.
 Weed mainly came from Africa, Indonesia and Thailand.
 The hash came from Lebanon, Morocco, Afghanistan and other places.
 It was much better.
 In those days hash was more important than weed.

 Ben Dronkers: That story actually started earlier because I started to travel the world a bit like hippies do and I discovered hash around the world.
-And because I was interested I also visited the cannabis farmers.
+And because I was interested I also visited the cannabis growers.
 When I saw the farmers grow their hash I also became interested in growing it myself.

 Ben Dronkers (3rd of the left) in a cannabis field.
 (Instagram)

 ‘…it felt amazing that we could just put some seeds in the ground, water it and grow your own weed.’